EternityForest/hardlinep2p/DrayerDBSpec.md

 Records have to be sent in contiguous blocks or else recordsStartFrom makes no sense!!

 The exception is that we do not have to send a peer any records that originally arrived from that exact peer, for very obvious reasons.

+### Payload Compression

+If the payload begins with the escape sequence 0x01, 0x01,  treat the rest as GZIP compressed.
+If it begins with 0x01, 0x02, treat as LZMA.

+Implementations should probably stick to GZIP though, because it is so much faster.
+LZMA should be considered not really supported till python for android gets it.